 Lean, long-legged and elegant, greyhounds have been immortalized in European tapestries, book illuminations and art.
-They are an old European breed of sight hound used for chasing game in open areas, but intelligent, quiet and loyal enough for the castle.
+They are an old European breed of sight hound.
+They chased game on aristocrats’ estates, but were intelligent, quiet and loyal enough for the castle.

-Their powerful legs can get them up to a full speed of nearly 45 mph in six strides.
-Their gait allows them to have all four feet off the ground both when their legs are extended and when their legs contract together.
+Their powerful legs can take them to a full speed of nearly 45 mph in six strides.
+Their gait allows them to have all four feet off the ground when their legs extend and again when their legs contract together.

-That sprinting ability made them choice dogs for racing, a sport born just 372 miles north of Los Angeles — at least in its modern form.
-Owen Patrick Smith invented the mechanical hare in 1912 and seven years later opened the first professional dog-racing track with stands in Emeryville, Calif.
+Such great sprinters were ideal for racing, a sport born just 372 miles north of Los Angeles — at least in its modern form.
+Owen Patrick Smith invented the mechanical hare in 1912.
+Seven years later, he opened the first professional dog-racing track with stands in Emeryville, Calif.

 Adopting Ivy, a retired racing greyhound

-After the conversation with her vet, Casady went online and discovered the Greyhound Adoption Center near San Diego and contacted them.
+After talking to her vet, Casady went online and discovered the Greyhound Adoption Center near San Diego.

-A 30-year-old organization, Greyhound Adoption Center has a network of 200 volunteers throughout California to assess potential homes for rescued greyhounds, match families with dogs and support new greyhound owners after adoption.
+A 30-year-old organization, Greyhound Adoption Center has a network of 200 volunteers throughout California to assess potential homes for rescued greyhounds, matching families with dogs and supporting new greyhound owners after adoption.